W-Mills/rust-book/README.md

 - **Ownership Rules**:
   - Each value in Rust has an owner
-  - There can only be one owner at a time
+  - There can only be one owner at a time (assigning a value to another variable *moves* it)
   - When the owner goes out of scope, the value will be dropped

 - `String` type (not string literal) is mutable: `let s = String::from("hello world");`